greenpeer/GreenLightPlus/README.md

 # GreenLightPlus

 > **Disclaimer:**
 > GreenLightPlus project is developed independently by Daidai Qiu, drawing inspiration and methodological foundations from Dr. David Katzin’s MATLAB-based [GreenLight ](https://github.com/davkat1/GreenLight).
-Dr. Katzin did not participate in the development of GreenLightPlus, and his original work is separate and unrelated to the GreenLightPlus project.
+Dr.David Katzin did not participate in the development of GreenLightPlus, and his original work is separate and unrelated to the GreenLightPlus project.
 >
 > If you have any questions regarding GreenLightPlus, please contact Daidai Qiu at [qiu.daidai@outlook.com](mailto:qiu.daidai@outlook.com).
 > If you have any questions regarding GreenLight, please visit [https://github.com/davkat1/GreenLight](https://github.com/davkat1/GreenLight) to contact Dr. David Katzin.